Görlitz–Dresden railway: After the political changes in East Germany in 1989

 In 2003, a German–Polish agreement was signed on cooperation to improve rail links.
 As part of this agreement, it was agreed to upgrade the Polish border–Görlitz–Dresden section to allow speeds of 120–160 km/h, with long-term electrification.
 This is intended to reduce travel times for EuroCity and InterCity trains with traditional railway vehicles to about 3 hours 45 minutes between Dresden and Wroclaw.
 The implementation of these measures depends on funding.
 This work has not yet started.

 Operations

 The Görlitz–Dresden line traffic is served by regional transport only.
 Trains on the line are managed by the Verkehrsverbund Oberelbe (Upper Elbe Transport Authority) and the Verkehrsverbund Oberlausitz-Niederschlesien (Upper Lusatia–Lower Silesia Transport Authority).
 A few services are provided under a contract awarded in December 2008 to Ostdeutsche Eisenbahn and operated as line OE60V.
 From March 2009 to December 2014, three pairs of regional trains each day were operated between Dresden and Wrocław Główny by DB Regio.
-Since then services have been provided by Vogtlandbahn and Koleje Dolnośląskie, but were interrupted for a few months in 2015.
+Since then services have been provided by Vogtlandbahn and Lower Silesian Railways, but were interrupted for a few months in 2015.

 The following table shows regional services that use all or part of the Görlitz–Dresden line (May 2017):